ssokolow/quicktile/docs/commands.rst

 ``monitor-prev-all``
 ^^^^^^^^^^^^^^^^^^^^

-Move *all* windows to the previous monitor, according to the :abbr:`WM (Window Manager)`'s internal numbering.
+Move *all* windows to the previous monitor, as defined by the :abbr:`WM (Window Manager)`'s internal numbering.

 .. image:: diagrams/png/monitor-prev-all.png